SensorVista/DeepFuse/README.md

 quantization.
 FP32, FP16 and BF16.
 Advanced support for device management, tensor ops,  cuBLAS and cuDNN.

 This project demonstrates CUDA functionality and provides a advanced test environment for CUDA operations.
-Helps breaks the VRAM ceiling, cuts framework overhead, and makes billion-parameter models viable on COTS hardware.
+Breaks the VRAM ceiling, reduces overhead, and enables billion-scale transformers on consumer GPUs.
 Azure, MetaAI and DeepMind scaled with big budgets.
 We scale with efficiency.

 ## Documentation